Thursday, July 31, 2025

 Initially, we wanted to eat an early dinner and decided to stop by Aurora Restaurant.
 Even though we were there quite early, all the tables were booked (the restaurant looked empty).
 We were surprised that the staff could not find us a table.
 As a precaution, we made a reservation for 20:30 (but ended up not needing it), and decided to explore the nearby Akureyri Botanical Gardens.

-The Botanical Gardens were very nice, and not overly large, and we strolled around, taking lots of photos.
+The Botanical Gardens were very friendly and not overly large, and we strolled around, taking lots of photos.
 We noticed one of the cruise ships departing and took lots of photos.
 Akureyri is a very popular cruise port (as we saw cruise ships docked each day we were there).

 From the Akureyri Botanical Gardens, we walked to Akureyri downtown, following freshly painted houses.
 Akureyri looks very well-maintained and well-run.
 We enjoyed strolling by the bookstores and restaurants.

-We heard from our guide (and ChatGPT) that Rub23 restaurant was one of the very best in town, and I figured that there would be no chance of getting a table there (without booking ahead of time).
+We heard from our guide (and ChatGPT) that the Rub23 restaurant was one of the very best in town, and I figured that there would be no chance of getting a table there (without booking ahead of time).
 Inna and I walked in at around 18:30 to try to get a table, anyway.

 Shockingly, we were asked to wait, and were eventually seated!
 It was a wonderful, pleasant surprise (especially after being turned down by Aurora earlier).
 After looking at the menu, we ordered the following items (basically, the chef's summer menu):